resilience-me/thing/README.md

 The path-finding optimizes for never going too deep.
 It is bidirectional, reducing accounts queried to 2*sqrt(unidirectional).
 And, it searches in increments of 1, always returning to the root before increasing the depth by 1 (the root then sends out a new request, with depth incremented by 1. ) Thus, whenever a path is found, the search ends (the root stops replying to response by incrementing request. ) Path requests use an identifier that is a simple random number, and are sent both from buyer and receiver.
 Whenever these “fronts” meet, a path is found, and the first path found is chosen.
 To enforce the “return to root before incrementing” approach, accounts should only accept queries that grow in increments of 1.

 The "first path found" approximates fewest hops.
-If features are added such as those in Resilience system, more choices than simply "shortest path" can be added.

 The routing is centered around caches that keep track of paths an account is involved in searching for.
 Accounts track when they’re currently involved in a request, and they track the depth they are at for the request.
 Technically, linked lists are used, and linear search.
 During linear search (to either find a path identifier within an account’s caches, or an account within the overall routing cache) old queries are also cleared, and accounts with no active queries are cleared.